 “I love a good Martini, and having a nice mixing glass handy to stir one up makes them all the more enjoyable,” says Blair Bowman, the general manager of Cincinnati’s Khora.
 “This one by the Jack Rudy Cocktail Co. is elegant, stylish and timeless.”

-The handsome glass is a pricier option, but any Martini lover will love adding this piece to their bar.
+The handsome, striking glass is a pricier option than some, but any Martini lover will love adding this piece to their bar.
 This 20-ounce mixing glass is blown by hand in Charleston, S.C.
 The heavy base gives good weight to the mixing glass, while a smooth black rim adds a dose of personality.
 The glass can hold three or four stirred cocktails at a time.
 Add a mixing spoon and a jigger for the perfect present.

 Best Recipe Book: The Martini Cocktail

-Penned by award-winning drinks writer Robert Simonson, this book dives into the centuries-old history of what we now know as the recipe.
-There are 50 different recipes collected from bartenders past and present, including famed Martini recipes from Dukes Bar at the Dukes Hotel in London and Musso and Frank in Los Angeles.
+Penned by award-winning drinks writer Robert Simonson, this book delves into the centuries-old history of what we now consider a Martini.
+There are 50 different recipes collected from bartenders past and present, including famed Martini specs from Dukes Bar at the Dukes Hotel in London and Musso and Frank in Los Angeles.

 Related: The Best Gifts for Cocktail Lovers